-We’ll answer that question in more detail below and fill you in on the many reasons Delta-8 THC is quickly becoming a favorite in the cannabis community, especially those used to the more traditional THC known as Delta-9.
+We’ll answer that question in more detail below and explain why Delta-8 THC is quickly becoming a favorite in the cannabis community, especially those used to the more traditional THC known as Delta-9.

-- Delta-8 THC has many health benefits, and users have reported feeling a mild, euphoric high after consuming it.
+- Delta-8 THC has many health benefits, and users have reported feeling a mildly euphoric high after consuming it.

 - While there is a high associated with Delta-8, it’s about half as potent as Delta-9; the high is not as intense.

 - When buying hemp products such as Delta-8 THC, there are a few things you need to consider to ensure you get the most out of what you’re consuming.